Zhyizhouu/ExcelPlan/README.md

 - **Motivation design, deliberately restrained.** No streak-loss warnings, no manufactured urgency, no confetti per checkbox.
 The one thing that celebrates is finishing a phase, once.
-- **Refuse the unrecoverable action.** Saving a workbook will not overwrite an existing one and offers no force flag, because that file is where the answers get written.
+- **Refuse the unrecoverable action.** A workbook already in the vault is never written over, and there is no force flag to make it — that file is where the answers get typed.
+Opening a case you have already started hands you back exactly what you left.

 The honest summary: I set out to learn Excel and ended up shipping a small full-stack tool to keep myself learning Excel.
 Both were worth the time — but